Fire Emblem Fates: Plot

+Several years prior to the start of the game, Hoshido's King Sumeragi is ambushed by Nohr's King Garon during a fake peace treaty talk between the nations and is killed.
+King Garon kidnaps Sumeragi's young child, Corrin, and decides to raise them to serve his purposes.
+Meanwhile, back in Hoshido, without their king, Sumeragi's wife Mikoto becomes the new ruler of the kingdom.
 After coming of age, Corrin is sent by Garon to inspect a Hoshidan fortress above the Bottomless Canyon.
 However, one of Garon's men, Hans, provokes a battle with the Hoshidans and throws Corrin's mentor Gunter into the Canyon.
 Corrin is found and captured by Hoshidan soldiers, who recognize them as a long-lost member of the Hoshidan royal family.
 Corrin is brought to meet their blood relatives and Azura at the capital city.
 However, soldiers attack the city and a hooded assassin attempts to kill Corrin.
 Mikoto shields them at the cost of her life.
 In the aftermath, Corrin comes into possession of a legendary sword called Yato, said to belong to the one who will save the world.
 In the opening battle between the two kingdoms, Corrin's two families meet, and Corrin is forced to choose between siding with Hoshido and Nohr.
 In the Birthright and Conquest routes, Corrin chooses either their biological or adopted family, respectively.
 This causes them to be denounced by the other side, and they are gradually forced to fight them.

 In the Birthright route, Corrin helps their Hoshidan kin defend their country from invasion by Nohr.
 After confrontations with Corrin, Camilla and Leo's lives are spared.
 With the help of Elise and Shura, the man who kidnapped Azura from Nohr, Corrin and their company invade the Nohrian capital.
 Elise is killed when she attempts to stop Corrin and Xander from fighting, and Xander falls into despair and forces Corrin to kill him.
 Corrin then faces Garon, killing him with the Yato after it is infused with added power from Ryoma and Takumi's Legendary Weapons.
 However, Azura dies after having overused her singing powers to weaken Garon.
 In the epilogue, Ryoma is crowned king of Hoshido and Leo is crowned king of Nohr, and peace is forged between the two kingdoms.